SkymanOne/folidity/reports/main.typ

 === Function resolution

 For each function, the emitter creates a mapping of concrete values for variables.
-That is the list of chunks that allow to access concrete values of a variable.
+That is the list of chunks that allow to access concrete values.
 These chunks are then prepended whenever the variable is referenced.
 As a starting point, the emitter saves the current arguments to the function into the scratch and adds concrete `load i` chunks for each respective variable to the map.
 A similar procedure is done for the state variables and access variables.

 The emitter then resolves each statement iteratively, and for each expression, it walks down the AST emitting chunks of opcodes as explained below.

+#pagebreak()
 ==== Emitting expressions

 Primitive types are pushed onto the stack using the standard set of opcode allowing encoding any non-standard types into AVM-recognised types.
 For signed integers two's complement conversion is performed.
 Floating point numbers are encoded using IEEE 754 standard.